 Remittances Are Not Taxed

-Your family doesn't owe tax on money you send them.
+Your family is not required to pay tax on the money you send them.

-If the money is used to generate income:
+If that money is used to generate income:

 - Business profits (if used for business)

-The remittance itself isn't taxedโwhat it's used for might be.
+The remittance itself isn't taxed—but how it's used can be.

 Large Amounts

-Very large amounts may attract attention from KRA:
+Very large amounts can attract attention from the KRA:

 Record Keeping